DrScottN/ExtractTikz/README.md

 > [!WARNING]
 > This project is still under development.

-> [!NOTE]
-> This program currently uses TexSoup (which you will need to seperately install) to work.
-This is subject to change.

 # Notes on creating image files
 Compiling standalone to an image file: this is not always trivial.
 Include graphics will include pdfs, but by default these are recompiled instead of included as images.
 Guides: